If a cake fails to impress my taste buds after the first bite, then I trash it. I've been doing this since 2017.

 - Repeat this process for all three cake layers.
 I do the whole removal and replacement trick for one layer, before moving to the next, which, I think helps hold in more moisture during final cooling.

-The following ingredient quantities make plenty of frosting, where you can apply it very generously, without worrying about running short.
+The following ingredient quantities make plenty of frosting that you can apply generously without worrying about running short.
 I had a cup left over, which I stored in the freezer.